sayanrajguha/food-app/README.md

-# foodApp
+# Food-App
-An online food ordering app
+An app for online ordering of meals primarily for the corporate working class